Serve these homemade chalupas with a side of Mexican restaurant rice, a spicy jalapeño mocktail and cooked shrimp ceviche as an appetizer.

 ★ More Recipes You'll Love ★

-Love Mexican foods?
+Love Mexican food?

 Browse all my easy Mexican-style recipes.
 Pin your favorites for later!